sirlucidae/debian_packaging_tutorial/README.md

-# debian_packaging_tutorial
+# Debian Packaging Tutorial
-Testing environment for Debian packaging.
+Basic example of a Debian package for learning purposes.